-A new information agency would be different from prior iterations because the world has changed politically, economically, and technologically.
+economically, and technologically.
 Methods of effective strategic messaging are now more sophisticated, and messaging can be better tailored to the target audiences with consideration of history and culture, and not just language.
 The new agency would need to draw upon expertise in messaging and regional cultures, utilizing both staff and advisors.

 Enabling legislation would require careful crafting.
 The charter would need to ensure the independence of the organization and maintain its continuity across administration and legislature boundaries-free from political influence.
 Messaging should conform exclusively to accurate information, while still reflecting American core values.
-It would need to develop the trust of world, without taint of propaganda, but also proactively counter misinformation and deception that might be perpetrated by other nations and/or groups.
+It would need to develop world trust, without taint of propaganda, but also proactively counter misinformation and deception that might be perpetrated by other nations and/ or groups.
 The organization would ultimately be responsible to the American public, through budget and law.